razserv2010/ha-switch-timer/README.md

 * Save timer states upon a restart

 ## Issues & support
 If you encounter any problems while using the integration, feel free to contact me by email romansa772@aol.com or open an issue in this repository.
-If you wish to support my work you can make a donation [here](https://paypal.me/romansaudzeris?country.x=LV&locale.x=en_US) or just give this repo a start.
+If you wish to support my work you can make a donation [here](https://paypal.me/romansaudzeris?country.x=LV&locale.x=en_US) or just give this repo a star.